This page is a work in progress and will have more detail in the coming months. If you have specific questions, feel free to file a GitHub issue.

 --memory or the

-Most Linux distributions do not enable swap by default.
-However, you can enable it quite easily:
+Most cloud Linux distributions do not enable swap by default.
+However, you can enable it quite easily with the following steps.

 chmod 600 /swapfile

 NAME TYPE SIZE USED PRIO /swapfile file 1G 0M -2

 Optional.
 To make the swap file permanent, add an entry for it to

 cat '/swapfile none swap sw 0 0' >> /etc/fstab

 To avoid re-reading data from Kafka on restart, Materialize lets you create persistent sources, which persist input messages from Kafka topics to files on the Materialize instance’s local hard drive.
 The current version of persistence is not intended to speed up Materialize’s restart time, as there are other factors beyond Kafka broker read performance that contribute to high restart times.